kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	D. ECG + FBC + U&E + CXR
 	E. ECG + FBC + U&E + CXR + Pulmonary Function Tests (PFTs)
 	F. ECG + U&E

+For each of the following scenarios, choose the most appropriate minimum acceptable pre-operative investigations needed from the list above.
+Each option may be used once, more than once or not at all.

 ### 59
 A 55-year-old man presents with a distal radius fracture requiring open reduction and internal fixation.
 He is otherwise fit and well and is not taking any medication.
 His body mass index (BMI) is 26 kg/m2 and he is a non-smoker.